trifoil/HowtoCPP/README.md

 ### Conditions
 ### Loops

+### Pointers

+A pointer is a variable that holds the memory address of another variable.
+A pointer needs to be dereferenced with the * operator to access the memory location it points to

+### References

 ### Static Variables And Pass By Reference

 You can pass an argument to a function by VALUE or by REFERENCE.